Hansimov/ipv6-proxy-go/README.md

 curl --proxy http://127.0.0.1:12333 http://test.ipw.cn
 ```

-which would output a random ipv6 addr.
+This should output the generated random ipv6 addr.